-Come spring, soup looks so good you don’t just want to dig in with a spoon, you want to fully dive in.
+Come warmer days, soup looks so good you don’t just want to dig in with a spoon, you want to fully dive in.

 Most of us have memories of a good curative soup growing up.
 Mom’s medical advice may not have always been based on real science, but she was pretty much always right.
 Get inside, wash your hands, and warm your soul with a heaping bowl of tomato basil, lentil, minestrone, or bacon celery root soup.
 It’ll nourish your body and push away what ails you.

 In fairness, there really is no bad soup.
 With a trusty base, you can throw in just about anything, Swedish Chef-style.
 But having tried some really fantastic recipes—chicken sausage, butternut squash, onion—we know that some are deserving of higher positions on your favorites list.

 As we enter the season of feasts and comfort food, consider these five stellar soup recipes: